sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Identify users that are impacted

 ## Amazon CodeGuru
-- Amazon CodeGuru is a developer tool that provides intelligent recommendations to improve code quality and identify an application’s most expensive lines of code.
+- Amazon CodeGuru is a developer tool that provides **intelligent recommendations to improve code quality** and **identify** an application’s most *expensive lines of code*.

-- Integrate CodeGuru into your existing software development workflow to automate code reviews during application development and continuously monitor application's performance in production and provide recommendations and visual clues on how to improve code quality, application performance, and reduce overall cost.
+- Integrate CodeGuru into your existing software development workflow to **automate code reviews** during application development and continuously monitor application's performance in production and provide recommendations and visual clues on how to improve code quality, application performance, and reduce overall cost.

 - An ML-powered service for automated code reviews and application performance recommendations
 - Provides two functionalities
-    - CodeGuru Reviewer: automated code reviews for static code analysis (development)
+    - **CodeGuru Reviewer**: automated code reviews for static code analysis (development)
-    - CodeGuru Profiler: visibility/recommendations about application performance during runtime (production)
+    - **CodeGuru Profiler**: visibility/recommendations about application performance during runtime (production)

     ![Alt text](image-43.png)

 ### Amazon CodeGuru Reviewer
 - Identify critical issues, security vulnerabilities, and hard-to-find bugs
 - Example: common coding best practices, resource leaks, security detection, input validation
 - Uses Machine Learning and automated reasoning
 - Hard-learned lessons across millions of code reviews on 1000s of open-source and Amazon repositories
 - Supports Java and Python
-- Integrates with GitHub, Bitbucket, and
+- Integrates with GitHub, Bitbucket, and AWS CodeCommit
-AWS CodeCommit

 ### Amazon CodeGuru Profiler
-- Helps understand the runtime behavior of your application
+- Helps understand the **runtime behavior** of your application
 - Example: identify if your application is consuming excessive CPU capacity on a logging routine
 - Features:
     - Identify and remove code inefficiencies
     - Improve application performance (e.g., reduce CPU utilization)